 – and guiding BA/MA students with similar interests.

 The KU Leuven (Belgium) is my main alma mater, but I have worked at several institutions in the Low Countries and abroad, including the University of Alberta (Edmonton, Canada), the Gotha Research Centre of the University of Erfurt (Germany), the Scaliger Institute of Leiden University (the Netherlands), and the National and Kapodistrian University of Athens (Greece), thanks to research awards and travel grants from different funding bodies.
-I have collaborated with international specialists such as John Considine, Han Lamers, and Stephanos Matthaios, and have presented my research at 30+ conferences across Europe and in Canada and South-Africa (five on invitation) in four different languages: Dutch, English, French, and Greek (for an overview, click here).
+I have collaborated with international specialists such as John Considine, Han Lamers, and Stephanos Matthaios, and have presented my research at 40+ conferences across Europe and in Canada and South-Africa (12 on invitation) in four different languages: Dutch, English, French, and Modern Greek (for an overview, click here).